noah-owens/noah-owens/README.md

 - 🌱 I’m currently learning PHP and SQL

-- 👾 When I'm not actually busy, I've been busy playing Monster Hunter Rise
+- 👾 When I'm not actually busy, I've been busy playing Monster Hunter Rise and Animal Crossing New Horizons!

 <br/>